Ok, so you’re going to the dentist and are pretty sure they will want to take some x-rays.

 What’s in the HealThy Mouth Blend? (and why is it so effective?) [article]

-The mouth/brain connection [expert interview with Dr Kulreet Chaudhary]
+The mouth/brain connection [[expert interview video with Dr Kulreet Chaudhary]]

 Is fluoride safe to use? [article]